-Ser Loras Tyrell is Lord Mace Tyrell's third son.
+Ser Loras Tyrell is a member of House Tyrell and is Lord Mace Tyrell's third son.
 Known as the Knight of Flowers, he is a highly skilled knight and jouster.
 His tournament successes, dazzling good looks, and ostentatious showmanship have made him a celebrated figure in the courts of the Seven Kingdoms.

 His personal coat of arms is three golden roses on a field of green, indicating his position as a third son.

 - See also this collection of images

 Ser Loras is exceptionally handsome with long, flowing brown hair and golden eyes.
 Tyrion thinks to himself that Ser Loras is beautiful, and already a legend, and that half the girls in the Seven Kingdoms want to bed him, and all the boys want to be him.

 Despite his youth and slender frame, he is a capable warrior, using swords, axes, and morning-stars to deadly effect.
 He is beloved by the smallfolk, especially the women.
 While courteous he is still thirsty for glory and can be short-tempered and impetuous.
 Tyrion finds him a prickly lad.

 Sansa Stark also thinks Loras is beautiful, and that he is lithe and graceful with wonderful eyes.
 She thinks he looks even finer in the white of the Kingsguard than in the greens and golds of House Tyrell.
 The only spot of colour on him now is a brooch that clasps his cloak, the rose of Highgarden wrought in soft yellow gold, nestled in a bed of delicate green jade leaves.
 The grip of his sword is white leather and its pommel is a rose in alabaster.